Trevor20/SQL-PowerBI-Portfolio/projects/Project5-CoffeeRetailAnalysis/README.md

 The dateset in this project contains sales information of a coffe retail store in Saudi Arabia.
 The dataset was initially collected from Kraggle, which contained sales data and location of the stores.
 Additional tables like detailed product, store and customer information was created by me using fictional data and research of approx profit margin of coffee.
 The added information creates complexity in data analysis.
 The dataset includes information like transaction date, sales quantity, gross sales, discounts and net sales.

+## 🧰 Tools Used

+- MySQL - For data cleaning, transformation, and modelling.
+- Power BI - For building interactive dashboards and visuals.
+- DAX - For calculated columns, measures, and KPIs
+- Data Modelling - For establishing star schema relationship between tables

 ## 📁 Database

 To facilitate data management and analysis, a database on MySQL was created to store the dataset.
-MySQL provdies a robust method to organize and manipulate data.
-A database schema was created to improve organization and efficiency of queries.
-The structure allows easy integration with tools like Power BI for visualsation.
+A database star schema was created to improve organization and efficiency of queries.

 ## 📂 Database Structure

-The final Dataset contains 5 tables
+The database contains 5 tables

 ### 1. City_Geoocation
 | Column  | Description    |